appold-mayfair/sundial_docs/technical-spec/1-ledger-state/6-confirmed-state.rst

 Confirmed state
 ===============

-When a Midgard block becomes confirmed, a selection of its block header fields is split into two groups (discarding the rest).
-These groups are used to populate the fields of two record types in Midgard’s confirmed
+When a Sundial block becomes confirmed, a selection of its block header fields is split into two groups (discarding the rest).
+These groups are used to populate the fields of two record types in Sundial’s confirmed
 state:

 .. math::